nmshd/documentation/_docs_integrate/delete-attributes.md

 Wanting to do so, you need to send a Request to the peer, asking them to delete the respective Attribute.
 Note that this doesn't automatically delete their Attribute, since the peer may have a valid reason to still keep it for a certain amount of time.

-## Request the deletion of own Attributes from peer
+## Request the deletion of emitted Attributes from peer

 Wanting to delete a peer Attribute owned by you from the peer technically describes the endeavor of withdrawing the permission you gave them to use your Attribute.
 To this end, a [Request]({% link _docs_integrate/data-model-overview.md %}#request) must be used with a [DeleteAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributerequestitem).